ubports/autopilot/docs/tutorial/getting_started.rst

     self.keyboaqrd.type("Hello World")

-  Here, each character in the string passed in he pressed and released in sequence.
+  Here, each character in the string passed in is pressed and released in sequence.
 If all goes well, the application under test will recieve the characters 'H', 'e', 'l', 'l', 'o', ' ', 'W', 'o', 'r', 'l', 'd' - in that order.

 * **Key Combinations**.
 Often a test needs to simulate a user pressing a key combination, like 'Ctrl+a'.
 This is achieved like this::